Skip to main content

 Endorsing the Stoned Ape Theory

-Ancient Communities and Sacred Rituals
+Ancient Cultures and Sacred Practices

-Shrooms in Legends and Folklore
+Shrooms in Mythology and Folklore

-The Contemporary Era
+The Contemporary Age

-A Brief Review of the
+A Brief Overview of the

-Reintroduction to the Western World
+Re-emergence in the Western World

-The Contemporary Revival of Psilocybin
+The Modern Re-emergence of Psilocybin

 • Depression, Anxiety, and Stress